shonan-releng-mobile/shonan-releng-mobile/2ndbreakout/209/README.md

 # What Makes Mobile Special for Releng?

-## Difference between App Store and Package Manager
+## Differences between App Store and Package Manager

 We analyzed the main differences between those two providers.
 In case of App store the focus is on releasing application for general users, while the package manager focuses on releasing libraries for a limited audience (e.g., CS users).